Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: SMR Dataset

-Despite the fullness of diversity, the number of machine subjects in the constructed libraries are notably larger compared to most HVS-oriented JND and SUR datasets such as VideoSet \cite{wang2017videoset} (around $30$ human subjects per video) or \cite{lin2022large} ($42$ subjects per image).
-We believe that it is sufficient to study and model SMR with this library from a practical perspective.
-Additionally, including fewer machines will bring some negative impacts, which will be described later in section \ref{subsec:dataset study}.
+Despite the rich diversity, the number of machines in the constructed libraries are notably larger compared to most HVS-oriented JND and SUR datasets, such as VideoSet \cite{wang2017videoset} (around $30$ human subjects per video) or KonJND-1k \cite{lin2022large} ($42$ subjects per image).
+We believe that it is adequate to study SMR with this library from a practical perspective.
+Note that considering fewer machines could bring several negative impacts, which will be described in Section \ref{subsec:dataset study}.